joelmoran101/load-json-data/README.md

 This dashboard fetches and displays Plotly JSON chart data from MongoDB Atlas without modifying the original database.
 You can:

 - **View charts** from two different backend systems
+• ChartSelector shows list of available charts
+• User clicks a chart
+• PlotlyChartViewer renders the Plotly chart
 - **Filter data** by date ranges, companies, and metrics (client-side)
+• User adjusts date range, company, or metrics; still needs refinements
+• Filters run in the browser (not in database)
+• Chart updates instantly
 - **Preserve data integrity** - all filtering happens in memory, never touching the database

 ### Backend Integration